artemis-analytics/fwfr/README.md

 padded to the same number of bytes) to Arrow tables.
 Written in C++, with Python bindings.
 Supports various [encodings](http://demo.icu-project.org/icu-bin/convexp).

+For an example of how to use this project, see notebooks/fwfr_sample_usage.ipynb.

+Note: core components rely on Apache Arrow, and requires version 0.13 and 0.14.
+The installation script pulls in version 0.14.
+If the newest version of Apache Arrow, 0.15, is in the Conda environment, it will cause the installation to fail.
+I will be updating this project soon to account for these changes, probably in line with Apache Arrow's 1.0 release, when their internal structures will be more stable.

 # Installation
 ### Installation from source
 Install and build everything from source into your active Conda environment.
 Any